National Park Week & National Volunteer Week

 National Park Week is an annual Presidentially proclaimed week for celebration and recognition of your National Parks.
 National Park Week usually coincides with Earth Day (April 22).
 For 2015, National Park Week was observed from Saturday, April 18 through Sunday, April 26.

 Your National Parks are living examples of the best this Nation has to offer-our magnificent natural landscapes and our varied yet interrelated heritage.
 Parks can provide recreational experiences, opportunities to learn and grow, and places of quiet refuge.

 This year, take a moment, an hour, a day to visit the national parks near you.

-Check out our National Park Week & National Volunteer Week 2014 page for a listing of events that will be held at Point Reyes National Seashore during or in conjunction with National Volunteer Week, Earth Day, and National Park Week.
+Check out our National Park Week & National Volunteer Week 2015 page for a listing of events that were held at Point Reyes National Seashore during or in conjunction with National Volunteer Week, Earth Day, and National Park Week.

 You may also wish to attend one of the many Point Reyes Field Institute classes during National Park Week.
 These are offered throughout the year by the Point Reyes National Seashore Association and advanced registration is required.
 Visit their Schedule of Classes to find out which classes will be offered during National Park Week.